 Tacoma is located in the Pacific Northwest just 30 miles south of Seattle.
 It is situated along the shore of Puget Sound, and within sight of Mount Rainier.
-Tacoma is a main hub of business activity for the South Puget Sound region.
-Many major employers are located in this area.
-Downtown Tacoma has a diverse mix of museums, businesses, professional service firms and fine restaurants.
+Tacoma is a main hub of business activity and the home of many major employers for the South Puget Sound region.
+Downtown Tacoma has a diverse array of museums, businesses, historic theaters, professional firms, cafes and restaurants amidst the perfect combination of architecture and natural beauty.